elastic/apm/specs/agents/configuration.md

 Failure to process one config attribute should not affect processing of others.

+To ensure graceful recovery if the APM Server is offline or there is a network partition, agents should only retry at a maximum every 5 seconds, regardless of Cache-Control headers being less than that value.
+If the Cache-Control header is zero (or less than zero), it should be treated as missing (i.e. use default retry time).

 #### Feature flag

 Agents should implement a [configuration option](https://docs.google.com/spreadsheets/d/1JJjZotapacA3FkHc2sv_0wiChILi3uKnkwLTjtBmxwU), (`CENTRAL_CONFIG`) which lets users disable the central configuration polling.